HISTORY OF THE COUNTRY MUSIC GUILD OF AUSTRALASIA

 Formation of the Country Music Guild and Beyond

-- The Country Music Guild was formed by Eric Scott, George Mack and Les Partell in 1968.
+- The Country Music Guild was then formed by Eric Scott, George Mack and Les Partell in 1968.

 - Les Partell came up with the name “Country Music Guild of Australasia” after seeing a sign saying “Pharmacy Guild”.